Mindfulness and Grief: How to Cope With Loss

 A final thought

-So I want to offer this with care:
+So remember this with care:

 You do not have to be mindful all day.